Nasopharyngeal carcinoma also has a very skewed geographic and ethnic distribution, with 80% of the global burden in Asian countries.

 In clinical evaluation, the maximum dimension (in any direction) of the nodal mass, the laterality, and the lowest level of neck involvement should be assessed.

 Midline nodes are considered ipsilateral nodes.
-Nodal size larger than 6 cm in greatest dimension and/or extension below the caudal border of the cricoid cartilage are associated with the worst prognosis.
+Nodal size larger than 6 cm in greatest dimension and/or extension below the caudal border of the cricoid cartilage is associated with the worst prognosis.

 |M0||No distant metastasis|